136 Years of Championing Women's Health

 Since then, the company has continued to provide support and opportunities to women around the world, especially in the area of healthcare.
 By innovating transformational medical advances, partnering on global public health programs, offering comprehensive employee benefits and more, the company has shown its commitment to putting good health in reach of women everywhere.

-As Johnson & Johnson expands its medical benefits, we take a look back at the many ways the company has changed how women access, receive and are empowered by healthcare, paving the way to a more equitable and healthier future for everyone.
+For Women's History Month, we take a look back at the many ways the company has changed how women access, receive and are empowered by healthcare, paving the way to a more equitable and healthier future for everyone.

 Making Medical Care Easier to Access